apache/accumulo-testing/docs/gcs.md

 Hopefully the test data never violates the following rules

  * An Item should always be referenced by an Item reference, group reference or a deletion candidate.
+There is one exception to this, items with a value of `NEW`.
+Its ok for new items to be unreferenced.
  * An Item reference should always have a corresponding item.

 ## Executable components